Risk Management Plan (RMP)

 It is a massive regulatory structure with professionals spending entire careers doing it.
 IEC 61511-1 is just a portion of it.
 It is under 40 CFR 68.

-An RMP can also be used to describe document that is filed to show compliance to the RMP regulation.
+An RMP can also be used to describe a document that is filed to show compliance with the RMP regulation.
 So RMP is the regulation and also the actual report to the EPA.

 Key Points:

-• Required by the EPA for facilities that exceed Threshold Quantities of regulated substances.
+• Required by the EPA for facilities that exceed Threshold Quantities (TQ) of regulated substances.

 • Includes hazard assessment, accident prevention program, emergency response plan, and management system.